whitj00/ruby-lookup-client/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/netkicorp/ruby-partner-client.
+Bug reports and pull requests are welcome on GitHub at https://github.com/whitj00/ruby-lookup-client, as well as https://github.com/netkicorp/ruby-partner-client